 There's a lot of choice when it comes to Easter baking.
 You could go for a traditional bake studded with dried fruit and spice, crowd-pleasing Easter nests that will disappear as soon as they're put down, or for something so ridiculously delicious you'll find yourself making the recipe in April, June and July too!
-We've got all bases covered here and have whittled down the endless options into 5 of the best Easter bakes around.
+We've got all the bases covered here in our round up of the 8 best Easter bakes.

 The classic.
 You can't have Easter without Hot Cross Buns.
 But this year, pass over those flat buns offered up by supermarkets and make your own.
 In this recipe from Brilliant Bread, James Morton swaps out the traditional cross for ones made of icing, making these buns particularly irresistible.